h43lb1t0/abs-audiobook-recommender/README.md

 2.  **Run the install script:**
     This script will install all dependencies (including `uv`, Python, Node.js), build the frontend, and optionally set up a systemd service.
+    > [!WARNING]
+    > The script will download and execute a script from the internet.
+Verify the contents of every file before running it!
     ```bash
     bash scripts/install.sh
     ```